sidekickDan/rpg_mysteries/templates/fixed-case-mystery-prompt-generator.md

 # 12. Mandatory Reference Image Step

-Every generated public `.txt` case prompt must include this section or equivalent language.
+Every generated public `.txt` case prompt must include this section or equivalent language with the same force.

-After the player says a difficulty level and “Let’s begin,” the AI host must immediately create spoiler-free visual reference aids if image generation is available in the current chat.
+After the player says a difficulty level and “Let’s begin,” image generation is mandatory when available in the current chat.

+The AI host must immediately create spoiler-free visual reference aids if image generation is available.

+Do not skip the reference image step.

 Do not merely describe the images.

-Do not skip this step.

 Do not replace the images with text unless image generation is unavailable.

+Generate both spoiler-free reference images before continuing into active investigation.

+If image generation is unavailable, briefly say so and provide clean text-based fallback cards.

-Generate these two images before asking the player what they want to do next:
+Generate these two images:

 ## 1. Character Reference Card